emdroid/emdroid.github.io/_posts/2017-06-11-minimal-install-solaris-10-with-sun-studio-3.md

 PATH=/usr/bin:/bin:/usr/sbin:/usr/sfw/bin:/usr/sfw/i386-sun-solaris2.10/bin
 ```

-(the path "_/usr/sbin_" is mostly relevant to the "_root_" superuser, as the regular user can only run few commands present there, for example "`ping`")
+(the path "_/usr/sbin_" is mostly relevant to the "_root_" superuser, as the regular user can only run few commands present there, for example `"ping"`)

 At this point, you can add the paths for the Sun Studio and the [CSW packages]({% post_url 2017-06-11-minimal-install-solaris-10-with-sun-studio-5 %}#51-csw-repository) as well, to not have to repeat the setting later: